ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

+# react-adobe-embed
-## ADOBE PDF EMBED API is a Great Tool for Displaying PDF's with rich features - I really enjoy using Adobe Acrobat DC Pro ever since having the chance to use it for the first time when I interned at a law firm.
+## [ADOBE PDF EMBED API](https://developer.adobe.com/document-services/apis/pdf-embed/) is a Great Tool for Displaying PDF's with rich features,

+Ziping Liu really enjoys using Adobe Acrobat DC Pro ever since having the chance to use it for the first time when I interned at a law firm.
 In case you want to use it with React with a bit more Typescript This Wrapper allows Adobe PDF Embed to work great with React 18 and Typescript

 ### Quick Guide